-Let me first premise that this beautiful helmet-shaped creature is not the future Urchin; and, strange to say, that only a very small portion of the present structure, namely, the stomach and gullet, will enter into its composition.
-The helmet is a kind of temporary nurse, within which the future Urchin is to be formed, and by which it is to be carried from place to place by its ciliary action, while the young animal is gradually acquiring the power of independent life; when the whole constitution of the nurse will waste away and vanish!
+Let me first premise that this beautiful helmetshaped creature is not the future Urchin; and, strange to say, that only a very small portion of the present structure, namely, the stomach and gullet, will enter into its composition.
+The helmet is a kind of temporary nurse, within which the future Urchin is to be formed, and by which it is to be carried from place to place by its ciliary action, while the young animal is gradually acquiring the power of independent life, when the whole constitution of the nurse wastes away and vanishes!

-The first trace of the young Urchin is a filmy circular plate, which is not symmetrical with the helmet, nor formed even on the same plane, but appears obliquely fixed on the interior of the stomach, on one side, close to the arch of transparent flesh which stretches from one of the points of the vizor to one of the ear-points.
-Herr Müller compares the larva (which is not helmet-shaped in every species) to a clock-case, of which the vizor, with its hanging gullet and mouth, forms the pendulum; and then the newly-formed disk represents the face of the clock, only it is put on the side instead of the front.
-Now this tiny disk gradually grows into the form and assumes all the organs of the Urchin, while the enveloping nurse, flesh, rods, and all, wastes away to nothing.
+The first trace of the young Urchin is a filmy circular plate, which is not symmetrical with the helmet, nor formed even on the same plane, but appears obliquely fixed on the exterior of the stomach, on one side, close to the arch of transparent flesh which stretches from one of the points of the vizor to one of the ear-points.
+Herr Müller compares the larva

+(which is not helmet-shaped in every species) to a clock-case, of which the vizor, with its hanging gullet and mouth, form the pendulum, and then the newly-formed disk represents the face of the clock, only it is put on the side instead of the front.
+Now this tiny disk gradually grows into the form and assumes all the organs of the Urchin, while the enveloping nurse, flesh, rods, and all, waste away to nothing.